Alexander

 EGYPTIAN CAMPAIGN

-Alexander was hailed as a hero by the Egyptians, who had despised Persian hegemony over their lands since the shah Cambyses had conquered the country.
-Typically, Egyptians were critical of foreign rulers, but the evidence shows that Alexander was highly regarded and even crowned in the Temple of Ptah.
+Alexander was hailed as a hero by the Egyptians, who had despised Persian hegemony since Shah Cambyses conquered the land.
+Typically critical of foreign rulers, the Egyptians nonetheless held Alexander in high regard, even crowning him in the Temple of Ptah.

-The Greek king was only in Egypt for a brief period but undertook a rather ambitious building project, restoring many temples, such as the Sacred Barge complex at the Temple of Luxor.
-He also altered the Persian taxation system to fit Greek norms, alleviating many debts on the people and preventing the constant famines that plagued the ancient land.
+Though his time in Egypt was brief, Alexander undertook ambitious building projects, restoring many temples such as the Sacred Barge complex at the Temple of Luxor.
+He also reformed the Persian taxation system to align with Greek norms, alleviating many debts and preventing the frequent famines that plagued the region.

-He went to the oracle of Amon Ra (a separate deity to the Amon we are about to mention) at the Siwa Oasis.
-The great medium to the Gods pronounced him officially as one of the sons of the highest Amon (Zeus).
-From this point onwards, Alexander was portrayed with the horns of the ram on his coinage and some began to regard him as divine, as the words of the Egyptian priesthood carried a heavy weight in those days.
+He visited the oracle of Amon-Ra (a distinct deity from the Amon to be mentioned later) at the Siwa Oasis.
+The oracle proclaimed him a son of the highest Amon (Zeus).
+From then on, Alexander appeared on coinage with the ram’s horns and began to be regarded as divine.
+The pronouncements of the Egyptian priesthood held great weight in those days.

 GAUGAMELA AND THE CONQUEST OF BABYLON

 Gaugamela was the most important battle of the entire campaign.
-Alexander diligently participated in rites to the Goddess Nemesis and the Erinyes, along with the God Alastor prior to the battle, calling upon their help.
+Before the battle, Alexander performed rites to the Goddess Nemesis, the Erinyes, and the God Alastor, calling upon their help.

-He knew Darius had prepared a gigantic force consisting of the most brutal and efficient units of the entire empire to face him, including the core of his famous Immortals and a large amount of elephants.
-Yet Alexander’s response was to peacefully sleep for up to twelve hours in camp prior to the battle, confident in his abilities.
+He knew Darius had assembled a massive force made up of the empire’s most brutal and efficient units, including the elite Immortals and many war elephants.
+Yet Alexander calmly slept for up to twelve hours before the battle, confident in his strategy.

-The center of Greek phalanxes and missile throwers soon came at the King of Kings directly, provoking him into a panic.
-Alexander rapidly turned to the left with his Companions, determined to capture Darius once again.
-A brutal slog of hand-to-hand combat ensued, with his horse even being killed.
-The Persian Shah, although he entered the fight, was convinced by his advisors and poisoners to abandon the battle.
+The Greek phalanxes and missile throwers soon targeted Darius directly, provoking him into a panic.
+Alexander then pivoted left with his Companions, determined to capture Darius.
+Brutal hand-to-hand combat followed, during which Alexander’s horse was killed.
+Though Darius entered the battle, his advisors and poisoners convinced him to flee.

 Many in Babylon saw Alexander as a liberator.
-Babylonian sources of the time such as BCHP 4 and the Babylonian Astronomical Diaries reference him as ‘King of the World’ and refer to an order Alexander issued to his troops not to enter their houses, showing his sanctity and respect of life.
-Recognizing Mazaeus valor in battle as the only one not to flee, he made the Persian governor the satrap of Babylonia under his own authority, the first Persian to hold such high office in Alexander’s new empire.
+Babylonian sources such as BCHP 4 and the Babylonian Astronomical Diaries refer to him as “King of the World” and mention an order he gave prohibiting his troops from entering civilian homes—demonstrating his sanctity and respect for life.
+Recognizing Mazaeus as the only Persian commander who did not flee, Alexander appointed him satrap of Babylonia under his authority—the first Persian to hold such a position in his new empire.

-Upon entering Babylon, he performed rites to Marduk (Bel), the chief Babylonian God, and ordered the rebuilding of Marduk’s great temple (the Esagila), which had been destroyed under Xerxes’ orders.
+Upon entering Babylon, he performed rites to Marduk (Bel), the chief Babylonian god, and ordered the reconstruction of Marduk’s great temple, the Esagila, which Xerxes had destroyed.

-Some have even alleged that the identity of Serapis, the Hellenic guise of Osiris that would become prevalent in Egypt and across the Roman world, actually came from Babylon during Alexander’s initiation into the mysteries there.
+Some suggest that the identity of Serapis—the Hellenized form of Osiris later popular across Egypt and the Roman world—may have originated in Babylon during Alexander’s initiation into the local mysteries.

 THE KING OF PERSIA

-After overthrowing Darius III, Alexander inherited the vast Achaemenid administrative system.
-Rather than dismantling it, he largely retained the Persian satrapy (provincial) structure.
-In many regions, he reappointed or confirmed Persian officials who submitted to him, a pragmatic move to ensure continuity and local support.
+After toppling Darius III, Alexander inherited the vast Achaemenid administrative system.
+Rather than dismantle it, he retained much of the Persian satrapy (provincial) structure.
+In many regions, he confirmed Persian officials who submitted to him—a pragmatic move that ensured continuity and local support.

-Nevertheless, Alexander persisted in integrating Persian protocol where it served his rule.
-He began to style himself as a successor of the Achaemenids – for instance, taking the title “King of Asia” and possibly using the honorific “King of Kings.”
-He maintained a royal chancellery that issued decrees in the imperial languages and upheld ceremonial practices that Persians expected of their monarch.
-By doing so, Alexander signaled to Persian nobles and subjects that he respected their governmental heritage and saw himself as the legitimate heir to the Persian kings, not merely a foreign conqueror.
+Alexander also adopted Persian court protocol where it served his aims.
+He styled himself as the Achaemenids’ successor, taking titles such as “King of Asia” and possibly “King of Kings.”
+He maintained a royal chancellery that issued decrees in imperial languages and upheld ceremonial traditions expected of a Persian monarch.
+In doing so, he signaled to Persian nobles and subjects that he respected their heritage and considered himself a legitimate heir to their throne.

-In everyday governance, Alexander did not loot temples for revenue.
-This is a notable point, as it shows his reverence for the Gods.
-He always spared religious treasuries.
-For example, when his troops wanted to plunder the shrine of Zeus at Babylon or other rich temples, Alexander forbade it.
-His respect extended to Persian sacred fire altars.
-There is no record of him violating them, and later on, his general Ptolemy (in Egypt) even incorporated Zoroastrian priests into his court, a trend started under Alexander.
+In governance, Alexander refrained from looting temples for revenue—a sign of his reverence for the gods.
+When his troops sought to plunder the shrine of Zeus in Babylon or other rich temples, he forbade it.
+His respect extended to Persian fire altars as well; no records indicate he violated them.
+Later, Ptolemy, ruling Egypt, even incorporated Zoroastrian priests into his court—continuing a practice begun by Alexander.

-Alexander also incorporated many Persian nobles into his own ranks.
-Not only did he retain some as provincial governors, as noted above, but he invited Persians into his court and army at high levels.
-For instance, the Persian prince Oxyartes (father of Alexander’s wife Roxana) and even Darius’s brother Oxathres became members of Alexander’s inner circle.
+He also integrated many Persian nobles into his administration.
+Some were retained as governors, while others joined his court and military.
+Notably, Oxyartes (father of Roxana, Alexander’s wife) and Darius’s brother Oxathres became part of his inner circle.
 Persian nobles and their sons served as officers, diplomats, and royal pages.
-Alexander ordered the training of a corps of young Persian nobles in the Macedonian military style.
-Arrian records that 30,000 Persian boys (the Epigoni, meaning “Successors”) were taught to use Macedonian weapons and tactics.
+Alexander even ordered the training of 30,000 Persian boys—called the Epigoni (“Successors”)—in Macedonian military methods, according to Arrian.

-Beyond the battlefield, Alexander channeled resources into administration and construction.
-He continued the Achaemenid practice of investing in infrastructure: repairing roads, maintaining the Royal Road communication system, and improving cities.
-For instance, after reaching Babylon, Alexander ordered the rebuilding of the temple of Bel (Marduk) and other shrines that had been destroyed by Xerxes decades before
+Beyond warfare, Alexander invested in administration and construction.
+Like the Achaemenids before him, he repaired roads, maintained the Royal Road network, and improved cities.
+After arriving in Babylon, he ordered the rebuilding of the Temple of Bel and other shrines destroyed by Xerxes decades earlier.

-The siege of Aornos Rock was a remarkable feat of military ingenuity and sheer determination by Alexander the Great and his general Ptolemy.
-Confronted by the daunting fortress positioned atop a steep and seemingly impregnable mountain named Elum Ghar and across on another elevated peak, Alexander resolved to achieve what even the legendary Heracles could not.
-Both historians depict Alexander as meticulously strategic, initially relying on local guides to navigate the difficult terrain and identify tactical vulnerabilities.
-According to Arrian, Alexander systematically constructed extensive ramps and earthworks, bridging deep ravines and steadily moving siege engines upward, despite relentless resistance from the defenders.
+The siege of Aornos Rock was a remarkable feat of military ingenuity and sheer determination by Alexander the Great and his general, Ptolemy.
+Confronted by a daunting fortress positioned atop a steep and seemingly impregnable mountain named Elum Ghar—and across from it, another elevated peak—Alexander resolved to achieve what even the legendary Heracles could not.
+Historians depict Alexander as meticulously strategic, initially relying on local guides to navigate the difficult terrain and identify tactical vulnerabilities.
+According to Arrian, Alexander systematically constructed extensive ramps and earthworks, bridging deep ravines and steadily moving siege engines upward despite relentless resistance from the defenders.

 His persistence was on full display, including his direct involvement in inspiring his exhausted troops.
-The king supervised construction efforts day and night, continuously urging his soldiers forward even in the face of terror due to the formidable landscape and entrenched resistance.
-Arrian further reinforces this story, noting the careful coordination and discipline required to maintain morale and logistics under exceptionally challenging conditions.
-Alexander's army slowly reduced the defenders' options including using feints such as a flame drawing the enemy out to fight for two days, inching closer to their heavily fortified positions.
+The king supervised construction efforts day and night, continuously urging his soldiers forward—even in the face of terror due to the formidable landscape and entrenched resistance.
+Arrian further reinforces this account, noting the careful coordination and discipline required to maintain morale and logistics under exceptionally challenging conditions.
+Alexander's army slowly reduced the defenders' options, using tactics such as a feint with flames to draw the enemy out into battle for two days, inching ever closer to their heavily fortified positions.

-Alexander nearly met with death in the dangerous manouvers of the Hydaspes River.
+Alexander nearly met his end in the dangerous maneuvers near the Hydaspes River.
 He was gravely wounded during his campaign against the Malli (Mallian) people, in what is now the vicinity of Multan in modern-day Pakistan.
 At the time, this region was part of the broader Indian subcontinent.
-During the siege of a Mallian fortress in 326 BCE featuring extremely bloody hand-to-hand, street-by-street conflict, Alexander personally led the assault on the walls, was struck by an arrow, and nearly died from his injuries before being rescued by his men, Peucestas.
+During the siege of a Mallian fortress in 326 BCE—marked by extremely bloody, hand-to-hand, street-by-street conflict—Alexander personally led the assault on the walls, was struck by an arrow, and nearly died from his injuries before being rescued by his men.

-Peucestas is often singled out for his bravery because he fought off many warriors to get the king to safety and defended the severely wounded Alexander with the “sacred shield” (a trophy taken from the Temple of Athena at Troy).
+Peucestas is often singled out for his bravery, having fought off many warriors to get the king to safety and defending the severely wounded Alexander with the “sacred shield” (a trophy taken from the Temple of Athena at Troy).
 Other companions, such as Leonnatus and the soldier Abreas, also played crucial roles in keeping enemy fire at bay and helping Alexander until the rest of the Macedonian troops broke through to rescue him.

 His soldiers, exhausted from endless fighting, could march no more.